michaelbrown2/CarND-LaneLines-P1/writeup.md

 1. A better method of averaging the points in the line would make the jitter more managable
 2. Rework line making algorithm to compensate for curved lines.
 3. Tune settings to be more forgiving with shady areas and less drastic color changes.
+4. Hopefully with above changes, the challenge video will process as well.